BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * Go to the “Customer First Name” Column.
 * Click on the small triangle at the column name.
 Use “Facet” -> “Customized facets” -> “Facet by blank”, we could see a panel on the left-hand side, with a true and false value.
 * Click on **true** to see the rows with empty values.
 * We will not be using the empty data, so click on false.
 You will see 28 rows.
-We will use these 28 rows for our further analysis.
+We will use these 28 rows to further clean up our data.

 ----